Tom-PIT/Docs/DevelopersGuide/Environment/ProcessCycle.md

 Testing is performed on the implemented [Microservices](../Microservices/README.md), for the [Service Layer](../ServiceLayer/README.md) and [User Layer](../UserLayer/README.md). *Unit Tests* are performed for the [Service Layer](../ServiceLayer/README.md) and *User Interface Tests* are performed for the [User Layer](../UserLayer/README.md).
 If bugs or inconsistencies are found the stage returns to the *Design* and waits for the fix to be available and perform the Test again until the feature is considered fully implemented and working as expected.

 If the feature needs to be documented the *Technical Writer* role is involved in this stage to write appropriate documentation.
-Also, if the feature will need either in person education or video tutorials to be recorder, *Training Specialist* is also involved in this stage.
+Also, if the feature will need either in person education or video tutorials to be recorded, *Training Specialist* is also involved in this stage.

 In smaller teams *Quality Assurance Engineer*, *Technical Writer* and *Training Specialist* could be the same person, but in larger environments roles are typically assigned to different people.